Gaura Lindheimeri: Growing Lindheimer’s Beeblossom

-Native to North America, gaura lindheimeri is most commonly found in Texas, Oklahoma and Louisiana.
+Native to North America, Gaura lindheimeri is most commonly found in Texas, Oklahoma and Louisiana.
 An herbaceous perennial, it can reach heights of up to 5 feet tall.
 Its stems are clad with long, spearpoint-like leaves about 3″ in length.
-The flower spikes are wiry and tall, with pinkish buds that open to become pink or white flowers.
+The flower spikes are wiry and tall, with pinkish buds that open to become white or pink flowers.

 Part of family Onagraceae, it’s a species of Oenothera.
 In fact, a synonym for its botanical name is Oenothera lindheimeri!
-Some of its common names include Indian feather, Lindheimer’s clockweed, white gaura, pink gaura, and of course Lindheimer’s beeblossom.
+Some of its common names include Indian feather, Lindheimer’s clockweed, white gaura, pink, and of course Lindheimer’s beeblossom.

-From early spring until the first frosts in the fall, it will bloom.
+From early spring until the first frosts in the fall, it will bloom white or pink flowers.
 This long bloom time has a lot to do with how it flowers.
-Only a few blossoms appear at at time on each of the flower spikes.
+Only a few flowers appear at at time on each of the flower spikes.
 As they fade and drop from the stem, new ones open.

-Each flower has four petals and a little cluster of long stamens which burst from the center of the flower.
+Each of the white or pink flowers has four petals and a little cluster of long stamens which burst from the center of the flower.
 The four petals look a bit like the shape of a butterfly, which is where cultivars like “Whirling Butterflies” get their name.
 A sport of the original known as Siskiyou Pink is what all pink-colored gaura is derived from.

 Gaura lindheimeri can be container-grown, but does just as well as a border plant or clustered together in a garden bed.
 It’s a prized addition for a native plant garden.